mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 ## Determining issues from screenshots
 If you are helping someone online that is struggling to get Visual Studio to work, these visual clues will help identify their issues:

+### Wrong Visual Studio Version
 ![image](https://user-images.githubusercontent.com/4522492/194128001-f4b38ca6-bb45-4b60-bc2a-0c4458bb83f7.png)
 The `Save All` icon is an easy way to recognize if they are in the wrong Visual Studio version.
+Direct them to [Prerequisites](#prerequisites) to download Visual Studio 2022.

+### Wrong Program
 ![image](https://user-images.githubusercontent.com/4522492/194130930-c0bf7aef-a397-4666-9c49-858d7f91aad5.png)
 The guidelines in Visual Studio are a dotted line, Visual Studio Code has solid lines, and Notepad++ has dotted lines with very small dots.
 Also note how Notepad++ fails to do complete syntax highlighting.
+Direct them to [Prerequisites](#prerequisites) to download Visual Studio 2022.

+### Miscellaneous Files
 ![image](https://user-images.githubusercontent.com/4522492/194131467-a47a0e90-692a-40c3-af8b-290566b6aabd.png)
-If you see "Miscellaneous Files" instead of the mod name, the user didn't open their .csproj and instead opened the .cs file directly.
+If you see "Miscellaneous Files" instead of the mod name, the user didn't open their `.csproj` and instead opened the `.cs` file directly.
+Other clues include a lack of syntax highlighting for classes and method invocations.
+Direct them to [Opening your Project](#opening-your-project).